run-llama/llama_index/docs/how_to/customization/service_context.md

 - llm_predictor: The LLM used to generate natural language responses to queries.
 - embed_model: The embedding model used to generate vector representations of text.
-- prompt_helper: The PromptHelper object that defines settings for text sent to the LLM.
+- prompt_helper: The PromptHelper object that helps with truncating and repacking text chunks to fit in the LLM's context window.
 - node_parser: The parser that converts documents into nodes.
 - callback_managaer: The callback manager object that calls it's handlers on events.
 Provides basic logging and tracing capabilities.